-- some or all Siddhi’s and/or forces and satisfaction
+- Some or all Siddhi’s and/or powers and contentment

-Visible physical structures do not exist at an energetic level.
-All the physical structures are only temporary appearances, part of the whole.
-Compare the physical structures with waves in the sea.
-Waves, comings and goings, they appear and disappear again, they do not exist independently of the sea (the whole)).
+Visible physical structures do not exist at the energetic level.
+All the physical structures are only temporary appearances, a part of the whole.
+Compare physical structures to waves in the sea.
+Waves, come and go, they appear and disappear again, they do not exist independently of the sea (the whole).

 Visible physical structures are a result of expansion or compressing energy.

-It is a proven fact that we can experience the physical illusion in more ways than one by our senses.
+It is a proven fact that we can experience physical illusion in more than one way through our senses.
 Until not long ago, the scriptures of Buddhist psychology were the only source of this knowledge.
-In recent years, quantum physics has come to the same conclusion and has proven this.
-Thoughts are temporary energetic ripples that, like the waves of the sea, appear and disappear; they do not contain an independently realistic existence.
+In recent years, quantum physics came to the same conclusion and proved it.
+Thoughts are temporary energetic ripples that, like the waves of the sea, appear and disappear; they contain no independent realistic existence.

 Tantra says the range of spiritual experience can be broadened.
 With the help of the senses, your mind can have an experience based on an object.
-There may be an experience in the context of time, space and objects, but there can also be an experience outside the context of time, space and objects.
+There may be an experience in the framework of time, space and objects, but there can also be an experience outside the framework of time, space and objects.

-The second form of experience can occur as the mind expands beyond its own definitions and boundaries; when this experience takes place, energy is released from yourself.
-This experience is called nirwana, moksha or self-realization.
-Yogis call this experience samadhi.
+The second type of experience can occur as the mind expands beyond its own definitions and boundaries; when this experience accures, the life energy of the human is detached from the illusion of ¨Self¨.
+This experience is called Nirwana, Moksha or full Self-Realization.
+Yogis call this experience Samadhi.